Sanford Consortium For Regenerative Medicine

 How does Sanford Consortium For Regenerative Medicine spend its money?

 Sanford Consortium For Regenerative Medicine directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Sanford Consortium For Regenerative Medicine tax-deductible?